SENERGY-Platform/analytics-operator-valuemapper/README.md

 ## Configs
 * rules (String): A JSON encoded rule list.
 No two rules may use the same from value.
 Example: [{"from": 12, "to": false}]
+* intervalRules (String): A JSON encoded interval rule list.
+Interval rules will be checked secondary to rules.
+Example: [{"from": "(12, 150]", "to": false}]